priyadarshi/Applozic-Chat-SDK-Documentation/README.md

  //  ChatApp
  //
  //  Created by Adarsh on 23/10/15.
- //  Copyright © 2015 AppLogic.
+ //  Copyright © 2015 Applozic.
 All rights reserved.
  //

   #import "ALContactService.h"